Updated February 2022

 Most state Assistive Technology Programs have –

-- an online exchange where people will post assistive devices and medical equipment for sale, or as donations on a first come first serve basis – state residents can just register on the exchange website, and participate
+- an online exchange where people will post assistive devices and medical equipment, such as hospital beds as donations, or at very low cost – state residents can just register on the exchange website, and participate at no cost for using the site

 - a main website where you can make contact and ask about how to get access to free equipment, and what the eligibility requirements are